oagutierrez/GitHubTest/README.md

 # GitHubTest
 test
 This is a new file
-More lines have neen addded
+More lines have been addded